MoritzSchueler96/TUM_ADLCV_Deep_Metric_Learning/README.md

    4.      pip install -r requirements.txt
    5.      cd libs/pytorch_geometric
            pip install -e .
+   6.      cd libs/pytorch_metric_learning
+           pip install -e .
-   6. (Optional) If you want to use Apex, please follow the installation instructions on https://github.com/NVIDIA/apex
+   7. (Optional) If you want to use Apex, please follow the installation instructions on https://github.com/NVIDIA/apex

         If you use Google Cloud Platform use the Python only version